-For employers fresh off open enrollment season, 2017 presents a chance to address some of the issues that weren’t addressed in 2016’s benefits structure.
+For employers fresh off open enrollment season, the upcoming year presents a chance to address some of the issues that weren’t addressed in last year's benefits structure.
 Don’t underestimate the power that a well-designed, well-executed wellness program can deliver in overall benefits strategy.
 And never underestimate the importance of the right data approach in wellness program design and execution.
-Here are five vital practices that we have learned from over eight years of implementing wellness plans:
+Here are five vital practices that we have learned from almost 10 years of implementing wellness plans:

 What does it mean to clearly articulate the goals?
 Organizations that do this well put their goals in the language of metrics—SMART goals.
 Some examples:

 - Measure baseline health risks by end of third quarter.

 - Operate a breakeven program over the calendar year.